joshkennede/Solver/README.md

 # Solver
 ## Solver Project

 To use the API, run the Solver.API project and use the swagger ui.
-The server property needs to be changed to make the connection strings work.
+Be sure to change connection strings to reference appropriate server

 To use the Angular app, run `npm install` on the 'Solver.FrontEnd' directory.
 After the dependencies are installed, run `npm run start` and navigate to 'http://localhost:4200'.